 Certain of the Group's property, plant and equipment have been pledged as collateral under the Group's borrowing arrangements.
-The carrying amounts of property, plant and equipment pledged as collateral were US\$20,328,000 as at December 31, 2019 (December 31, 2018: US\$38,412,000).
+The carrying amounts of property, plant and equipment pledged as collateral were US\$389,056,000 as at December 31, 2020 (December 31, 2019: US\$20,328,000).
+During the year ended December 31, 2020 one of the Group's existing revolving lines of credit was amended to include property, plant and equipment in order to supplement available collateral.